 Lou: Taylor, it's not your job to make excuses.
 That's all you guys do good!
 It's either a leg thing, or a spiritual thing, or a psychological thing, or a heart attack!
 Jake: Who used heart attack?
 Lou: Me. (collapses)

 I Need a Freaking Drink: In the second movie Bob Uecker (Harry Doyle) starts opening day drinking Avian water, but switches to beer when the Indians lose, piling up empty bottles and moving on to hard liquor as the season progresses and things get worse and worse.
-Eventually, he passes out wearing a wifebeater, leaving the announcing to his hapless partner.
+Eventually, he passes out wearing a wifebeater, leaving the announcing to his hapless partner Monty.
 Fortunately, he improves when the team does.